 After you have submitted your application, we will email you an invitation to take the online video assessment.
 You will take the video assessment on the ‘Kira Talent’ platform and the email will come from firstname.lastname@example.org.
 Please save this email address to your safe list so that the invitation does not go to your junk mail.

 You must complete the video assessment within 7 days of receiving the invitation.
 Your application will not be assessed until both your application and your video assessment are complete.

 The video assessment comprises of four questions, which are designed to be answered without preparation in real-time.
 This will help us gain a sense of your personality, potential and communication skills, particularly your ability to think on your feet and communicate in a concise manner.

 - One random light-hearted question

-The motivational question gives you the opportunity to tell us why you feel you need an MBA and why you think the Manchester MBA is the right fit for you.
+The motivation-based question gives you the opportunity to tell us why you feel you need an MBA and why you think the Manchester MBA is the right fit for you.